TUFH2026

 From Crisis to Capacity: Practical Models for Mental Health Disaster Preparedness

-The The Network: Towards Unity for Health (TUFH), in collaboration with PreAct Global (in partnership with the Icahn School of Medicine at Mount Sinai and international partners) and the American Psychiatric Association (APA), invites you to a high-impact, action-oriented Summit dedicated to advancing practical, scalable solutions for mental health in disaster and emergency settings.
+The The Network: Towards Unity for Health (TUFH), in collaboration with PreAct Global (in partnership with the Icahn School of Medicine at Mount Sinai and international partners) and the American Psychiatric Association (APA), invites you to a high-impact, action-oriented Pre-Summit and Summit dedicated to advancing practical, scalable solutions for mental health in disaster and emergency settings.

 As crises become more frequent and complex—ranging from climate-related disasters and conflict to public health emergencies—the need for prepared, resilient, and responsive mental health systems has never been greater.
 This Summit moves beyond theory, focusing on what works in real-world contexts, and how to build capacity before, during, and after disasters.